 Likewise in the centre of the village, there are two other gems to explore; along the picturesque village street, there’s the 16th-century Chiesa di San Giuseppe, an example of Baroque architecture, the interior of which houses the Museo d’Arte Sacra.
 The museum recounts the ecclesiastical history of the village through the works and creations of local artists.

 On the last Friday in March every year, this village, one of Italy’s most beautiful, celebrates the ancient and moving ritual of the Festa del Santissimo Crocifisso di Aracoeli e Processione dei Babbaluti; a unique festival, which inaugurates Sicily’s Easter rites.
 If you’re in the area around this time, don’t miss it!

 After art, tradition and history, it’s time to immerse yourself in the food and sample the local country cuisine.

 One typical product is San Marco salami, produced from top-quality beef by the traditional methods of the colonising Normans.
 Don’t miss the maccheroni al tegamino and the homemade pasta or Sicilian desserts, such as cannoli, pignolata dough balls, or biscuits with milk or vermouth.

-We can enjoy tasty cheese as tuma, ricotta and pecorino and other dishes such as lattupitte (fritters), cured meats, meat sauce and special dishes with the typical Nebrodi black pig.
+You can also try cheeses such as tuma, ricotta and pecorino, and other dishes such as lattupitte (bread dough fritters).
+Last but not least there are cured meats, sauces and the Nebrodi black pig as a main course.